Last updated on 2026-05-15

 Program Structure

 The Business Administration: Accounting program is designed to be completed within two academic years of full-time study.
-The program structure includes a variety of learning experiences and opportunities to apply theoretical knowledge in practical settings.
-Key features of the program include:
+This program offers a comprehensive curriculum that prepares students for various roles in the accounting field.
+Key features of the program structure include:

-• Elective options such as Income Tax and Payroll
+- Electives: Options such as Income Tax and Payroll.

 Featured Experiences